webdeveric/what-template-am-i-using/readme.md

 # What Template Am I Using #

+This WordPress plugin is intended for theme developers to use.
+It shows the current template being used to render the page, current post type, and much more.

+## Installation ##

+### WP Admin ###

+Since this plugin is in the [WordPress plugin directory](https://wordpress.org/plugins/what-template-am-i-using/), it can be installed through the plugin search in the WP admin.

+WordPress Admin > Plugins > Add New > Search: What Template Am I Using

+### WP CLI ###

+This will install the version that is in the WordPress plugin directory.

+`wp plugin install what-template-am-i-using --activate`

 ## Add your own panels ##

-I've already provided several panels that I think provide lots of useful information.
-But, if you don't see what you're looking for, its easy to add your own panels.
+If you don't see what you're looking for in the panels I've provided, its easy to add your own.

 1. Create a class that extends `WTAIU_Panel`.
 Take a look at [inc/core-panels.php](inc/core-panels.php) for examples.
 1. Add it to the sidebar with the `wtaiu_setup_panels` action.
 See [`setup_wtaiu_panels()`](what-template-am-i-using.php#L327) for example.